digipres/publications/ipres/ipres-2015/papers/preserving-informal-astronomy-arceli-the-pressforward-plugin-and.md

   area of scholarly investigation.
 How does any one scholar or community do it?
 PressForward seeks both technological and methodological solutions to this problem.'
 creators:
-- Westcott, Stephanie
+- Stephanie Westcott
-- Cruz, Kelle
+- Kelle Cruz
-- Olson, Eric
+- Eric Olson
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:429610/download
 grand_parent: iPRES